Codecademy/docs/content/javascript/concepts/promise/terms/allSettled/allSettled.md

 ---
 Title: '.allSettled()'
-Description: "Returns a new Promise object that resolves to an array after all Promises in iterableObject have been resolved or rejected.
-This is ideal when working with multiple Promises that are independent of one another's completion.
-Each element in the resolved array will be the result of the Promises in iterableObject."
+Description: 'Returns a new Promise object that resolves to an array after all Promises in an iterable object have been resolved or rejected.'
 Subjects:
   - 'Web Development'
 Tags: